-32. In locating and arranging residential or student house accommodation not owned by the school, ELC acts as an agent introducing course participants to host(s).
+36. In locating and arranging residential or student house accommodation not owned by the school, we act as an agent introducing course participants to host(s).

-33. This accommodation is only available for bookings of complete calendar weeks (Sunday to Sunday) and is charged in units of 1 week.
+37. This accommodation is only available for bookings of complete weeks (with arrival normally on Sunday) and is charged in units of 1 week.
 Minimum stays are normally 2 weeks.

-35. Payments must be made to ELC.
+39. Payments must be made to the school.
 Full fees must be paid in advance at the time of booking in order to reserve the room for the requested period of time.
 No student house or residence accommodation will be booked until full fees have been paid.

-37. For student house accommodation, you will be asked for your credit card details at the time of booking.
+41. For student house accommodation, you will be asked for your credit card details at the time of booking.
 This is to cover the cost of any breakages, damage or extra cleaning required above the normal the property up to a maximum of £300.
 In Chester, you are required to pay a deposit of £200 with your booking.
 This is refunded when the room is returned in a satisfactory condition.

-39. The minimum age for attendance at the school on our advertised courses is 16, except for the Summer Course for Teenagers in Chester where the minimum age is 13.
+44. The minimum age for attendance at the school on our advertised courses is 16, except for the Summer Course for Teenagers in Chester where the minimum age is 13.
 In the case of business, 50+ and teachers courses where the specified minimum age is higher, we reserve the right to accept students who are slightly younger than the advertised minimum age provided they meet the other requirements of such courses.
-In the case of General English, Summer Vacation, Examination and closed group courses, we reserve the right to accept students who are 15, and 12 for the Summer Course for Teenagers, where they come as part of a group with a leader who will take responsibility for their welfare outside lessons.
+In the case of General English, Summer Vacation and examination courses, we reserve the right to accept students who are 15, and 12 for the Summer Course for Teenagers, where they come as part of a group with a leader who will take responsibility for their welfare outside lessons.
 In such cases we will take additional child protection and safeguarding measures.
 Applications from students outside the published age limits are treated on a case by case basis.

-41. The Summer Vacation Course in Brighton takes place at our summer centre – ELC Loxdale.
+46. The Summer Vacation Course in Brighton takes place at our summer centre – ELC Loxdale.
 The Summer Course for Teenagers in Chester takes place at the University of Chester campus.
 All other courses take place in the both schools’ main buildings.
 On occasion we may use additional premises located near the main schools.

 The ELC website ("the Website") is operated by The English Language Centre (ELC) whose principal office is at 33 Palmeira Mansions, Brighton & Hove, BN3 2GB, England.
 Please read the following terms and conditions carefully as use of the Website means your acceptance of them.